CISA Integrating Climate Science & Decision Making in the Carolinas

 Extending beyond the Carolinas, CISA team members provide leadership and support for the Southeast and Caribbean Climate Community of Practice(CCoP).
 Initiated by NOAA's Southeast and Caribbean Regional Team (SECART) and regional Sea Grant programs, the CCoP was created in 2010 in response to the growing need for climate extension professionals to bridge the gap between science and decision makers.
 Comprised of individuals from government, academic, non-profit, and private sectors, the CCoP provides a forum for sharing lessons learned and best practices related to climate communication and adaptation.
 The CCoP also provides education and networking opportunities to increase members' knowledge and awareness of climate science and, ultimately, to increase adaptive capacity in the region.

-Liz Fly and Amanda Farris serve as co-chairs for the group’s steering committee.
-They help lead outreach and communications efforts to include a coastal climate adaptation resource directory, distribution of monthly news and events e-mail roundups, and coordination of topical webinars.
+Amanda Farris and Sarah Watson serve as co-chairs for the group’s steering committee.
+They help lead outreach and communications efforts to include a coastal climate adaptation resource directory, distribution of news and events information relevant to CCoP members, and coordination of topical webinars.